kjendrzyca/kjendrzyca.github.io/_drafts/3monitorswontsolveyourproblems.md

 I've been considering using Emma Stone as my wallpaper but I came to a conclusion that it's a distraction :sadface:.

 ###Cleaning up my desk
-In this paragraph I should copy all the informations from the previous one.
+In this paragraph I should copy all the information from the previous one.
 Clutter on your desk is the same as clutter on your desktop.

 Not always, I know.
 I've once read a book that describes the workflow of famous NYC painter.
 He needed to work having this artistic mess in his room.
 For the painter everything in this mess is something that they can use during the act of creation.

 Nevertheless, it's different when we talk about software development.
 All the tools we need are inside of a machine.
 If you need an artistic mess you have the Internet.

-So I cleaned up my desk and at some point of time I would like it to look like this:
+So I cleaned up my desk and at some point in time I would like it to look like this:

 ![Clean desk](http://pixabay.com/get/1c9a7536dd5738f41d0e/1428000044/home-office-336377_1280.jpg)

-Sadly I don't have a MacBook yet.
+Sadly, I don't have a MacBook yet.

 ###Turning off PC
 I was a fan of hibernating my machine.
 I always had something to do, zillions of windows open and constantly some work in progress.